Featured Karate Instructors

 Uetake Hanshi: 8th Dan, Shito-ryu Japan

-Master Uetake (pictured with Jason Sensei in '95) holds an 8th Dan in Shito-ryu and Studied Shorinji Kenpo to Nidan in his early years.
+Master Uetake (pictured doing seienchin in the early 1980s) holds an 8th Dan in Shito-ryu and Studied Shorinji Kenpo to Nidan in his early years in the 1960s.

 He is currently Chairman of the Himeji Karate Federation (which oversees about 40 dojo from different Japanese Karate styles).
 He trained for decades in the Renbukan Shito-Ryu system under Master Sotokawa and Master Iba.